rwoodr/fontcheck/README.md

 ## Install
 `Simple function version`:
-Copy and paste the contents of fontcheck.min.js into your code *or*
+Copy and paste the contents of fontcheck.min.js into your code
+*or*
 Save a copy of fontcheck.min.js and reference it in a `<script>` tag

 `Module version`:
-Save a copy of fontcheck-module.min.js and use `import` in your code.
+Save a copy of fontcheck-module.min.js and use `import` in your code

 ## Yarn install module version